Celebrating 250 years of Jane Austen

 Take a stroll in Jane Austen's Footsteps

-During this anniversary year there will be a new Jane Austen trail around the city which will highlight key locations and connecting them with exhibitions and special events.
 A guided walk exploring Jane Austen's Winchester is among the special interest tours run by Winchester Tourist Guides, starting from the city’s Visitor Information Centre.
-Visitors can also enjoy a self-guided tour across Hampshire with the Jane Austen Trail.
+To learn about Jane's wider Hampshire connections, visitors can also take the the Jane Austen's Hampshire trail.

 For those who want to literally follow in Jane’s footsteps, the Jane Austen Circular Walk is a must.
 Start at Jane Austen's House in Chawton and retrace the route she would have taken across fields and through the village of Farringdon.
 Jane was inspired by this beautiful countryside to write, and revise, all her novels.